-Housing transformation has been making significant progress, with a Customer Contact Module going live in October 2022, followed by the development of key tenancy management processes within this module; new tenancy went live mid-January 2023, Anti-social behaviour is currently in testing and due to go live by the end of February 2023, and Tenancy reviews/ tenancy breaches due to go live by end March 2023.

-Cleansing and improvement of the housing property asset and component data is also 90% complete, with a digital stock condition survey platform now live (January 2023)
+Housing transformation has been making significant progress, with a Customer Contact Module going live in October 2022, followed by the development and go-live of key tenancy management processes within this module.
+Cleansing and improvement of the housing property asset and component data is also 90% complete, with a digital stock condition survey platform now live (January 2023).